The Ssese Islands

 Upon arriving at the Ssese islands, you will be able to soak in the magnificent green forests, white sandy beaches and drink from the crystal clear waters.

-The Ssese Islands habitants are quite friendly and go to the lengths of seeing all visitors are as comfortable as you would be at home.
+The Ssese Islands habitants are very friendly and go to the lengths of seeing all visitors are as comfortable as you would be at home.

 Bird watchers and lovers will be happy to note that the islands are home to plenty of colourful birds and beautiful butterfly species.